M64GitHub/zigreSID/README.md

 - 🎚️ **Volume and Panning Control**: Adding **runtime volume adjustment** and **stereo panning controls**
 - 🔗 **SDL2 Audio Enqueue Integration**: Extending **SDL2 support** by leveraging **SDL’s enqueueing functions** for smoother, more flexible audio streaming.

-Overall also the audio buffers handling code (and audio-callback) will move from the dump-player to the sid code.
-This will enable to manipulate sound by simply sett the SID registers, and also implement new players.
+Overall, the audio buffer management and audio callback handling will be migrated from the dump-player to the core SID module.
+This enhancement will unlock real-time sound manipulation by directly setting SID registers and pave the way for the implementation of custom player modules.

 ## 🎧 License